Corporate Registries FAQs

 A corporate search can be completed using either the business name or Corporate Access Number (CAN).
 The search provides official details commonly required for municipal or professional licensing.

-Professional corporations require a NUANS search and may also need approval from the applicable professional governing body before incorporation can be finalized.
+Professional corporations require a NUANS search and approval from the applicable professional governing body before incorporation can be finalized.

 A formal NUANS search is not mandatory for sole proprietorships or partnerships.
 However, a preliminary name check is completed to avoid registering a conflicting business name.